Qabel/qabel-android/README.md

 // TODO

+# Development

+To run the unit test in Android Studio, you need to change the default options for the JUnit task.
+Change the vm-options to `-ea -Djava.library.path=libs/` so that the android studio testrunner finds the crypto library we use.

 # Contribution

 For issues using the Qabel Android Client, use the feedback feature inside the app (Settings -> Feedback).